CounterpartyXCP/Documentation/UI/CLI.md

 Get_TX_Info
 ---------
-*Display information about a raw transaction*
+*Display information about an unsigned raw transaction*

-The `get_tx_info` command displays information about a raw transaction.
+The `get_tx_info` command displays information about an unsigned raw transaction.
 Some destinations (e.g. P2SH addresses) are not supported by this command.

 <!-- _)(*&_)#$ markdown bull -->